 Supported the 21st Century Cures Act to bolster medical research to accelerate the discovery, development and delivery of new treatments and cures for Alzheimer’s and other diseases.

 Conceived of and championed the HOPE for Alzheimer’s Act to provide Medicare coverage for comprehensive care planning services for those living with Alzheimer’s disease and other cognitive impairments.
 Because of our efforts, congressional cosponsorship soared, and in November 2016, the Centers for Medicare & Medicaid Services (CMS) finalized a decision to pay for cognitive and functional assessments and care planning.

 Made Alzheimer’s a national priority on the 2016 campaign trail.
 Alzheimer’s became an issue at candidate debates, in candidate’s advertising, and for the first time in our nation’s history, an incoming president has declared Alzheimer’s disease would be a priority of his administration.

-Worked with House and Senate bipartisan champions to secure the largest increase in federal funding for Alzheimer’s research at the National Institutes of Health, for the second year in a row — a $400 million increase in fiscal year 2017.
-This historic increase marks the first time total federal funding for Alzheimer’s research surpassed $1 billion.
+Worked with House and Senate bipartisan champions to secure the largest increase in federal funding for Alzheimer’s research at the National Institutes of Health, for the third year in a row — a $414 million increase in fiscal year 2018.